 Social Security is part of a tricky system, with many twists and turns.
 Typically, you need to work to accrue credits to receive Social Security benefits later in life, but there are plenty of ways you might still be able to receive Social Security if you never worked.
 An attorney may be able to help you correctly file for Social Security Disability (SSD or “disability”) benefits, even if you never worked in the United States.
-If you are seeking Social Security in Arkansas, talk to an experienced Social Security attorney like Ken Kieklak.
+If you are seeking Social Security in Arkansas, talk to an experienced Fayetteville AR disability lawyer like Ken Kieklak.

 How Does Work History Affect Social Security?